-Try using Calendar Overlay Pro by Virto with Microsoft Planner and MS Teams.
+Try using Virto Calendar Overlay with Microsoft Planner and Microsoft Teams.
 All you need to do to solve the challenge is:

-3) Create a tab in Microsoft Teams channel with the shared Virto Calendar.
+3) Create a tab in the Microsoft Teams channel with the shared Virto Calendar.

 Go to the Virto Calendar settings and open “Available Calendars”.
 Click “Create New” or open the existing calendar where you want to add Planner’s tasks.